 Health risks of frequent exercise that involves repetitive motion, like fast-paced games of fetch, include:

-You can mitigate these risks by:
+You can reduce the risks of playing fetch by:

 As much as we love simple answers, the reality is that there’s no one best dog frisbee.
 Your pup’s favorite toys will depend on many factors: